Online Graph Topology Learning from Matrix-valued Time Series: Augmented Model for Periodic Trends

 Therefore, the derived homotopy algorithm is essentially the previous homotopy Algorithm \ref{alg: HomoAlgo2} with minor changes.
 For details, see Algorithm \ref{alg: online matrix Lasso aug} in the appendices.

-Lastly, we derive the updating rule for the regularization parameter.
-We still consider the one step prediction error, which writes as the following objective function in the case of Model \eqref{eq: var1_vect_aug_bm}
+Lastly, the updating rule for the regularization parameter is derived.
+The one-step prediction error is still considered, which is expressed as the following objective function in the case of Model \eqref{eq: var1_vect_aug_bm}:

 Given the previous solution $\A(t, \lambda_t)$ and $\mb{b}_{\Bar{m}}(t,\lambda_t)$, we assume that $\lambda_t$ is not a critical point.
 Then the derivative of $f_t$ with respect to $\lambda$ is calculated as